ektogamat/threejs-holographic-material/README.md

 Here you can [see a video with](https://www.youtube.com/watch?v=njJc-O_imb4) it in action and some options

+### Next steps

+- Adding an optional glitch effect
+- Adding support for a vertex shader distortion glitch
+- Adding support for video textures to be mapped as planes
+- Convert the shader into a texture on runtime for better performance

 ### License

 This component is an open-source creation released under the (MIT) license.
 While you're free to integrate and innovate with it, I would genuinely appreciate knowing when this HolographicMaterial component sparks creativity in your projects!